Di-Higgs and tri-Higgs boson signals of muon $g-2$ at a muon collider: Discussion and Conclusions

+In type-II 2HDM, the SM Higgs contributes significantly to $\Delta a_\mu$ only at small $\tan\beta$ and, correspondingly, only in this region the cross sections for $\mu^+\mu^- \to hh$ and $\mu^+\mu^- \to hhh$ are large.
+However, this is exactly the region that allows for the heaviest, even 10s of TeV, new leptons and Higgs bosons to explain $\Delta a_\mu$~\cite{Dermisek:2020cod, Dermisek:2021ajd}.
+Not seeing the expected rates would provide constraints on $\tan \beta$ and hierarchies between the leptons and new Higgses, but more importantly, it would constrain the allowed parameter space to significantly lower masses, effects of which might be accessible elsewhere.
+Furthermore, with increasing $\tan\beta$ the contributions of heavy Higgses dominate $\Delta a_\mu$ and, correspondingly, large rates for $\mu^+\mu^- \to HH,\, AA,\, H^+H^-$ and $\mu^+\mu^- \to hHH,\, hAA,\, hH^+H^-$ are predicted, similar to $hh$ and $hhh$ in Fig.~\ref{fig:cross_sections_SM}, for $\sqrt{s}$ above the threshold.

+In models with mass enhancement in the contribution of new leptons but mediated by a new scalar $S$ not participating in EWSB, for summary and references see, for example, Ref.~\cite{Capdevilla:2021rwo}, similar rates are expected for $SS$ and $hSS$ production above the threshold.
+Analogous reasoning also applies to new gauge boson mediators.
+Indeed, already in the main model discussed here, there are similar signatures corresponding to $Z$ and $W$ loops contributing to $\Delta a_\mu$, namely $\mu^+\mu^- \to ZZ,\, W^+\,W^-$ and $\mu^+\mu^- \to hZZ,\, hW^+\,W^-$ with comparable rates to $hh$ and $hhh$ (but also with much larger SM backgrounds).
+For a general discussion of new physics at muon colliders see~\cite{AlAli:2021let}.
+SM backgrounds for some of the mentioned processes here and related useful discussion can be found in~\cite{Han:2021lnp}.

+If the $(g-2)_{\mu}$ anomaly persists, not observing the expected rates for $\mu^+\mu^- \to hh$ and $\mu^+\mu^- \to hhh$ at a muon collider would be a clear evidence for the existence of new forces, gauge bosons or scalars, beyond those in the SM.
+The confirmation of such scenarios, might require a $\sim30$ TeV muon collider, while still relying on additional assumptions like naturalness~\cite{Capdevilla:2020qel}\cite{Capdevilla:2021rwo} or the ability to detect the related $\mu^+ \mu^- \to h\gamma$ signal on a huge SM background~\cite{Buttazzo:2020eyl, Yin:2020afe}, or a ${\cal O}(100)$ TeV muon collider to directly produce new leptons.

-\acknowledgments The work of RD was supported in part by the U.S. Department of Energy under grant number {DE}-SC0010120.
+\acknowledgments The work of R.D. was supported in part by the U.S. Department of Energy under Award No. {DE}-SC0010120.
 TRIUMF receives federal funding via a contribution agreement with the National Research Council of Canada.